 Mangyongdae Schoolchildren’s Palace – the DPRK’s largest schoolchildren’s palace.
 We’ll have a chance to visit classrooms to see students studying their elective subjects including dancing, sports, musical instruments, calligraphy, computer science, embroidery and more.
 The students of the palace will put on a spectacular performance.

 Drinks at the Taedongang #3 brewery with seven different beers on tap!
-(Beers 1.5 euro each).
-Softdrinks and coffee available
+(20RMB or 3 euros each).
+Softd rinks and coffee available

 Dinner at the Pyongyang Duck BBQ Restaurant.